 As I closed out the first 30 days, I did a full 'Quarterly Review' of my progress.
 Here were the final numbers from my spreadsheet:

 What I learned is that brain health isn't a 'one-time fix.'
 It’s more like maintaining a building.
 You have to keep up with the repairs, or the whole structure starts to sag.
-Some products, like Neuro-Thrive (available here), offer a more budget-friendly way to keep the lights on if you're looking at a long-term 'maintenance contract' for your mind.
+If you wait until the roof collapses, the cost of repair is ten times higher than the cost of maintenance.
+That is just basic accounting.

 I’m still tracking.
 I’m still auditing.
 My spreadsheet now has 14 tabs, including one that tracks the correlation between my morning coffee intake and my word-recall speed.
 It’s a bit obsessive, sure.
 But at 55, I’ve realized that my brain is the only asset I can’t afford to let depreciate.
 If you're feeling that same 'mental lag,' don't just wait for the system to crash.
 Start your own audit.
-Start with something simple like The Brain Song and see if your numbers start to add up again.
+Start with something simple like The Brain Song and see if your numbers start to add up again before the deficit becomes too large to manage.

 Disclaimer: I am a retired accountant, not a health professional.
 These observations are based on my personal tracking spreadsheet and subjective experience.
 Please consult with a physician before starting any new supplement or health program.